Tips for Finding the Right Real Estate Agent

 Finding the Right Real Estate Agent

 Choosing the right agent to help with the sale or purchase of a home is critical to a successful, satisfactory experience.
 According to the Canadian Real Estate Association, more than 130,000 real estate brokers and agents work through 90 real estate boards and associations across Canada.
+As for the National Association of Realtors the latest statistics shows that 1.4 million collective force of real estate professionals are subscribe to a strict Code of Ethics through 1200 local and state associations across the United States.
 In other words, you have a lot of agents to choose from.

 The critical factors in the choice of an agent are compatibility, experience, and market knowledge, verified by checking references and reviews provided by potential candidates.

 Professional agents are found in multiple ways, including:

 - Personal reference: Most house buyers and sellers have friends, family members, or neighbors who have bought or sold a home in the past couple of years.
 Ask about their experience and whether they would recommend their agent to you.